Lesson 1: Intro to Serial

 Formatting messages

 The above example simply sent one value per transmission.
-For binary, we sent one byte per new signal read; for ASCII-encoding, we sent one line per new signal read.
-However, it’s likely that you’ll want to transmit and receive multiple values.
+For binary, we sent one byte per new signal read; for ASCII, we sent one line per new signal read.
+However, you’ll likely want to transmit and receive multiple values.
 How do we do this?

 Again, it’s completely up to you!
-If you’re using ASCII-encoded transceiving, you could use a comma-separated value (CSV) format, JSON, or some other messaging format of your own design.
+If you’re using ASCII-encoded data, you could use a comma-separated value (CSV) format, JSON, or some other messaging format of your own design.

 As you’ll commonly see in our demo code, we use a simple CSV format like this: